-To the shock, no doubt, of many, although I didn’t score high enough on the interviews and role play scenarios to make the EFC list directly, I scored high enough to make the second level.
+To the shock, no doubt, of many, although I didn’t score high enough on the interviews and role play scenarios to make the EFC list directly, I scored high enough to make the RRB, Level One.
 All I had to do was some structured self development and I’d be placed on the EFC list upon successful completion.
 The remedial program I worked out with the QA Manager (my supervisor, and one of the only sponsors I think I ever had) was easy and we had it done in a couple of weeks.
 I submitted the package and was on the EFC list within a month or two of the interview.

 I picked the South Area, for something new.
 The two high sectors were old friends, so it was just a recert for them, and South Departures was just West Departures turned 90°, so that was almost a recert.
 The BOONE sector (MDW arrivals) was much like STQ, so it was pretty much a recert, as well.
 The two wing sectors took about a shift (including breaks—what does that tell you?).